needle-mirror/com.unity.addressables/Documentation~/AddressableAssetSettings.md

 Configures the initialization objects for the project.
 Initialization objects are ScriptableObject classes that implement the [IObjectInitializationDataProvider] interface.
 You can create these objects to pass data to the Addressables initialization process at runtime.

+> [!NOTE]
+> Initialization objects are ScriptableObject assets.
+Follow the instructions in the [ScriptableObject manual page] to create a ScriptableObject asset for a initialization object.

-To add an initialization object, click the __+__ button and locate your initialization object asset in the project.
+To add an initialization object, click on the __+__ button and select the ScriptableObject asset which represents the desired object from the file panel.

 See [Customizing initialization] for more information.